Horse64/old-core.horse64.org/docs/Design.md

 This gives you:

-- All the simplicity of truly dynamic, annotation-free typing in **all** cases
+- The simplicity of truly dynamic, annotation-free typing in *all* cases (unlike type inferred languages that only give it for *most*),
-- Vastly improved compile-time error detection
+- vastly improved compile-time error detection,
-- No potential for bugs related to dynamic scope modification as is common in scripting languages.
+- no potential for bugs related to dynamic scope modification as is common in scripting languages.

 Read more on [the practical differences to scripting languages](